julianmaunder/vcr-js/README.md

 ###WARNING
 It's important to note that this probably won't work in very old browsers, it will also slow your site down.

-###To Do

-1.Convert to vanilla Javascript and add background position polyfill.

-2.Add more flavours of static.

-3.Record screencast.